-We, Pohatu penguins, are a family owned and operated business that has been doing conservation with penguins and other native species for over 30 years.
-Learn of the conservation work we do to save this endangered species.
-See penguins up close, feed our friendly pet sheep, and take photos of our beautiful coastal scenery, getting to have a real unique kiwi experience.
+Join one of our tour and learn of the conservation work we do to save this endangered species.
+See penguins up close, feed our friendly pet sheep, spot many other native wildlife and take photos of our beautiful coastal scenery, getting to have a real unique kiwi experience.

-Monitoring of penguins nesting sites will allow you to get up close and personnel giving you a very good opportunity for photos (just remember to turn off your flash).
-Guides will also point out other native bird species of interest along the way.
+Monitoring of penguins nesting sites (in season) will allow you to get up close and personnel giving you a very good opportunity for photos.

 For more information visit our website: www.pohatu.co.nz and if you have any questions feel free to get in touch by e-mail or phone (details on our “Contact us” page).